eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

   - [Attestation-Based Client Authentication](#oauth-20-attestation-based-client-authentication)
 - authFlowRedirectionURI: It is the `redirect_uri` parameter that will be included in a PAR or simple authorization request.
 - encryptionSupportConfig: Wallet supported encryption parameters to be used for Credential Request and Credential Response encryption.
-- authorizeIssuanceConfig: Preference on using `scope` or `authorization_details` during authorization code flow
+- authorizeIssuanceConfig: Preference on using `scope` or `authorization_details` during authorization code flow.
-- dPoPSigner: An optional way of singing DPoP JWTs.
-If not provided DPoP is off.
-If provided, it will be used only if Credential Issuer advertises this feature.
+- dPoPUsage: An indication about whether DPoP is never to be used, supported, or required.
+If Wallet requires DPoP but Credential Issuer doesn't advertise this feature, issuance does not proceed.
 - clientAttestationPoPBuilder: Wallet supported mechanism for creating Client Attestation POP JWTs when using [Attestation-Based Client Authentication](#oauth-20-attestation-based-client-authentication).
 - parUsage: An indication to not use PAR endpoint or use it if advertised by the credential issuer
 - clock: Wallet/Caller clock.